Get Tax Debt Relief with the IRS Fresh Start Initiative

 Currently Not Collectible Status Temporarily delays collection actions for taxpayers in severe hardship until their financial situations improve.

-Steps to Access and Understand the Application Process
+Steps to Navigate the IRS Tax Relief Application Process

 Pros and Cons of Tax Relief Programs